-A dish is usually served as a vegetarian option and this delicacy that is very popular in Thailand.
+A dish that is usually served as a vegetarian option and this delicacy is very popular in Thailand.
 The snack is made with little vegetable fritters and it has no specific name just as it sounds.
-It is similar in origin to other great popular dishes from other parts of the world like buble-and squeak or a pakora.
+It is similar in origin to other great popular dishes from other parts of the world like bubble-and-squeak or a pakora.
 Hardly found in any eateries outside of Thailand, this vegetarian dish is a delicious treat for many Western tourists who are visiting the country.
-Normally, the snack is served with some tomatoes, lettuce, and sweet chili sauce.
+Normally, the snack is served with some tomatoes, lettuce, and sweet chilli sauce.
 It can also be served with a curry paste typically the Panang curry paste or spicier red curry paste.
 When I teach how to make No Name in my cooking classes, providing the people taking the course don't mind a bit of spice I include the curry past in the process of making the fitters themselves by adding it to the vegetables before they are cooked.

 This dish is called No Name apparently because it was made in times of poverty out of whatever scraps were around the kitchen.
 The dish was never given a name because it was made out of necessity and no one expected this to appear on a menu in a restaurant.
 Parawan’s Thai home cooking class suggests some popular ingredients to use, but you can experiment with any scraps you have at hand.
-They also work as well with minced meat like pork, chicken and there is a more sophisticated version that can be made with prawns.
+They also work as well with minced meat like pork or chicken and there is a more sophisticated version that can be made with prawns.

 What No Name Vegetable Tastes Like